7.2: Embryonic Stage

 Neural Tube

 Two weeks into embryonic development, the human nervous system begins to form.
-As the embryo develops, a portion of the ectoderm differentiates into a specialized region of neuroectoderm, which is the precursor for the tissue of the nervous system (Betts et al., 2022).
+As the embryo develops, a portion of the ectoderm differentiates into the precursor for the tissue of the nervous system (Betts et al., 2022).
 Cells in this region form a neural plate that begins to fold inward to form a neural groove that is lined on each side by a neural fold.
 These two neural folds eventually fuse together to form the neural tube (Figure 1) and set up the development of the brain and spinal cord.
 Cells from the neural folds then separate from the ectoderm to form a cluster of cells referred to as the neural crest, which runs lateral to the neural tube.
 These neural crest cells migrate away from the nascent central nervous system (CNS) that will form along the neural groove and develop into several parts of the peripheral nervous system (PNS) including the enteric nervous system that governs the function of the gastrointestinal tract.

 Cross section drawing of the early embryonic development of nervous system.